 Like Gold, Platinum is used in jewelry and decoration.
 It is also used to produce catalytic converters, electrodes, platinum resistance thermometers, and laboratory and dentistry equipment.
 A few compounds containing platinum (like cisplatin and carboplatin) are applied in chemotherapy to remove cancer.

-Gold is a dense, transition metal and one of the least reactive metal elements that often occur in free elemental form.
-As of 2022, a total of 205,238 tonnes of gold is present above ground.
+Gold is a dense transition metal and one of the least reactive metal elements that often occur in free elemental form.
+As of today, more than 205,238 tonnes of gold is present above ground.

 13. Rhino Horn – $100 per gram